Building Upgrade Finance

 - long term loans (10-20 years),

-- ability to transfer the repayments on sale of land, and
+- ability to transfer the repayments on sale of land (if all parties agree), and

 - the ability to share costs and benefits with tenants.